Q&A on AAAS and the March for Science

 Why is AAAS partnering with the March for Science?

-AAAS recently announced a partnership with the March for Science – a nonpartisan set of activities to promote science education and the use of scientific evidence to inform policy.
+AAAS recently announced we are once again partnering with the March for Science – a nonpartisan set of activities to promote science education and the use of scientific evidence to inform policy.
 The activities collectively known as the March for Science are a unique opportunity to communicate the importance, value, and beauty of science.
-A March for Science rally and teach-in is scheduled to take place on April 22, 2017 in Washington, DC, and satellite events and activities are being planned in cities throughout the U.S. and countries around the world.
+A March for Science rally and teach-in is scheduled to take place on April 14, 2018 in Washington, DC, and satellite events and activities are being planned in cities throughout the U.S. and countries around the world.
 AAAS is encouraging and supporting its members and affiliate organizations to help make the March for Science a success.
 Participation in the March for Science is in keeping with AAAS’ long-standing mission to “advance science, engineering, and innovation throughout the world for the benefit of all people.”
 We expect many AAAS members and those from affiliated societies – scientists, students, and the science-loving public – will want to participate in some way.
 To that end, AAAS is working with March for Science organizers to ensure the activities are meaningful and inclusive.

 Is the March for Science a political statement?